iqltd/moxerver/README.md

 ### Response templates

-The response templates need to be placed under the `templates/<app_name>` directory.
+The response templates need to be placed in the same directory as the yaml file.
 The response templates are jinja templates which can contain any of the variables defined above.
 For instance:

 ``` json
 {